microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraScopedRoleMembership.md

 ## Description

 The `Add-EntraScopedRoleMembership` cmdlet adds a scoped role membership to an administrative unit.
-Specify `ObjectId` parameter to add a scoped role membership.
+Specify `-ObjectId` parameter to add a scoped role membership.

 For delegated scenarios, the calling user needs at least the Privileged Role Administrator Microsoft Entra role.